inverno-io/inverno-mods/README.md

 The framework currently provides the following modules.

-### winter-base
+### inverno-base

-The foundational APIs of the Winter framework modules:
+The foundational APIs of the Inverno framework modules:

 - Conversion API used to convert objects from/to other objects
 - Net API providing URI manipulation as well as low level network client and server utilities
 - Reflect API for manipulating parameterized type at runtime
 - Resource API to read/write any kind of resources (eg. file, zip, jar, classpath, module...)

-### winter-boot
+### inverno-boot

-The boot Winter module provides base services to an application:
+The boot Inverno module provides base services to an application:

 - a net service used for the implementation of optimized network clients and servers
 - a media type service used to determine the media type of a resource